 Whether your official Nintendo Switch dock is on the fritz or you're looking to purchase a new one for another room in your home, the best third-party Switch docks are less expensive than springing for a new official dock.
 Third-party docks also tend to be smaller and more portable, while still allowing you to play your favorite games.

-Whether your official dock is on the fritz or you're simply looking to purchase a new one for another room in your home, springing for a new dock is expensive.
-Third-party docks tend to be smaller, less expensive, and more portable.
-However, it's a known fact that they've been known to kill Switch consoles like with the Switch's firmware 5.0 update debacle.
+Be cautious, however, since some have killed Switch consoles in the past, like with the Switch's firmware 5.0 update debacle.
 We've done the research to determine which third-party docks won't brick your system.
-There are only a few that we trust in, so the pickings are small, but they're safer than the rest.
+There are only a few that we trust, so the pickings are small, but they're safer than the rest.
 Take a look and see which one would work best for you.

 This dock functions as both an adjustable stand and a TV dock.
-You can adjust the angle when playing in tabletop mode to get a better view of the screen or simply press a button on the dock to switch to TV input.
-What's more, it's super small, so it won't take up a lot of space on your entertainment center.
+You can adjust the angle when playing in tabletop mode to better view the screen, or simply press a button on the dock to switch to the TV input.
+What's more, it's super small, so it won't take up a lot of space in your entertainment center.

 This isn't so much of a dock as it is a hub, but it will still allow you to play your favorite Switch games on your TV screen.
 What's more, it has a USB-C port, two USB-A ports, and an HDMI port.
 That way, you can use multiple devices at once while playing your Switch.